ivnle/ivnle.github.io/_pages/about.md

 <!-- I am a Computer Science graduate student at UC San Diego, advised by [Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu//~tberg/).
 Before returning to academia, I worked in advertising and education technology.
 I earned my BSc from UC Davis.
 My research interests include applied mathematics (primarily topology and optimal transport theory), machine learning, and natural language processing. -->

 I am a Computer Science graduate student at UC San Diego, advised by [Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu//~tberg/) and affiliated with the [BergLab](https://icebergnlp.github.io/).
-Before returning to academia, I worked in advertising and education technology after earning my BSc from UC Davis.
+Before returning to academia, I worked in advertising and education technology.
+Prior to that, I earned my BSc from UC Davis.
 My research interests include applied mathematics (primarily topology and optimal transport theory), machine learning, and natural language processing.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.